 Children are often the victims of dog bites, for which the dog’s owner may be liable.
 Florida law imposes strict liability for dog bites regardless of whether the dog owner knew of the animal’s propensity to bite.
 The owner may post a sign that indicates a vicious dog is on the property, which may limit his or her liability under the statute.
 However, a sign will not shield a dog owner from liability when the victim is a child under age six.Damages Available for Florida Injuries

 You may be able to get compensation for the harm that your child has endured.
 Recoverable damages if you prevail in your claim may include current and future medical costs, pain and suffering, and more.
 Florida law sets time limits on a person’s right to file a negligence lawsuit.
-This statute of limitations usually is four years.
-In medical malpractice claims, however, people over age eight must file a claim two years from either the date of the injury or from the date the injury should have been detected, but not more than four years from the date of injury.
+This statute of limitations usually is two years.
+In medical malpractice claims, however, people over age eight must file a claim two years from either the date of the injury or from the date the injury should have been detected, but not more than two years from the date of injury.
 However, the time window does not close for a lawsuit concerning a child under eight.West Palm Beach Accident Attorneys Fighting for Your Child’s Rights

 At Frankl Kominsky, our accident lawyers are dedicated to helping families in West Palm Beach and elsewhere pursue fair compensation for their children’s injuries.
 Our lawyers aggressively litigate negligence claims on behalf of our clients.
 We provide dedicated counseling and advocacy for people in Boca Raton, Delray Beach, and Lake Worth, as well as other cities throughout Palm Beach County.
 For a no-obligation consultation, call us at (855) 800-8000 or contact us online.
 We are fluent in Spanish and Creole.